A CS2103 Project to create a simple bot for to-do tasking.

 If there are no files located by PikaDuke, PikaDuke will automatically create a

-in the same directory as the source file.
+text file named duke.txt in the same directory as the source file.
 All writing and loading functions

-will be directed to this duke.txt
+will be directed to this duke.txt.

 The default file path set for this is as follows: